zuplo/docs/docs/articles/custom-ci-cd.md

     # Only run this step if the build is a pull request
     condition: eq(variables['Build.Reason'], 'PullRequest')

-  # This is not necessary but it showcases how you can list your zups
+  # This isn't necessary but it showcases how you can list your Zuplo projects
   - script: |
       npx zuplo list --api-key $(ZUPLO_API_KEY)
     displayName: "Zuplo List"